1amvivek/DragonstonePizzeria/Documentation/Core Values/Agile-Core-Value-Communication.md

 * We also understood the work done by all the team members in the meeting, which will help us integrate each other's work during later stages of the development process.

+## Updates from Week 6
+In Week 6 of the development process:
+* The team had a meeting where we discussed what each team member will be working on during the week.

+* The team members worked on their assigned tasks and committed their work on the project github repository with communicating about the updates done on the work.

+* All of us tried to understand each other's work by discussing the commits made by everyone.

 ## References:
 * [Agile Manifesto Principles](http://agilemanifesto.org/principles.html)